 The consolidated financial highlights table set forth below is intended to help you understand the Fund's recent financial performance.
 The Fund's fiscal year ends on October 31.
 The consolidated financial highlights include the accounts of the Fund's wholly-owned subsidiaries.
-Information contained in the table below under the headings "Per Share Data" and "Supplemental Data and Ratios" show the operating performance of the Fund from the commencement of the Fund's investment operations on December 9, 2013 through October 31, 2021.
-The information in the table below for the fiscal years ended October 31, 2021, 2020, 2019, 2018 and 2017 has been derived from the Fund's financial statements, which have been audited by Ernst & Young LLP, an independent registered public accounting firm, whose report, along with this information and additional Fund performance and portfolio information, appears in the Fund's Annual Report for the period ended October 31, 2021.
-The information in the table below for the fiscal years ended October 31, 2016 and 2015 and the fiscal period ended October 31, 2014 is derived from the Fund's financial statements for the fiscal year ended October 31, 2016.
+Information contained in the table below under the headings "Per Share Data" and "Supplemental Data and Ratios" show the operating performance of the Fund's investment operations on December 9, 2013 through October 31, 2022.
+The information in the table below for the fiscal years ended October 31, 2022, 2021, 2020, 2019 and 2018 has been derived from the Fund's financial statements, which have been audited by Ernst & Young LLP, an independent registered public accounting firm, whose report, along with this information and additional Fund performance and portfolio information, appears in the Fund's Annual Report for the period ended October 31, 2015 and the fiscal period ended October 31, 2014 is derived from the Fund's financial statements for the fiscal years ended October 31, 2017, 2016 and 2015 and the fiscal period ended October 31, 2014 is derived from the Fund's financial statements for the fiscal year ended October 31, 2017.
 To request the Fund's Annual Report, please call (855) 609-3680.